hong-minji/page/README.md

 ## 🌟 Supporting me

 Thanks for using this project!
-I'm always interested in seeing what people do with my projects, so don't hesitate to tag me on [Bluesky](https://bsky.app/profile/lekoarts.de) and share the project with me.
+I'm always interested in seeing what people do with my projects, so don't hesitate to tag me on [Instagram](www.instagram.com/hong.min.ji ) and share the project with me.

-Please star this project, share it on Social Media or consider supporting me on [GitHub Sponsors](https://github.com/sponsors/LekoArts)!
+Please star this project, share it on Social Media or consider supporting me on [linkedin](https://www.linkedin.com/in/hongminji/)!